rwxrob/zet/20210716175412/README.md

-# Learn Using Real Tech, Not Simulations
+# Learn Using Real Tech, Not Emulations

 You do not know Kubernetes until you have installed it on your machine(s).
 Kind (or minikube if you insist) can get you started, but